pnsaevik/effluent/docs/source/index.rst

 `Turbulent Jets and Plumes - A Lagrangian Approach <https://doi.org/10.1007/978-1-4615-0407-8>`_.

-The package is mainly intended for research purposes, and does not contain any convenience plotting or statistics functionality.
+The package is mainly intended for research purposes, and does not contain plotting or statistics functionality.
 It is expected that these analyses are conducted in post-processing stages using other packages.